Monroe/Litton Model 1920 Scientific Desktop Calculator

 Power Supply & Display construction details

 The 1920 uses a regulated linear power supply.
 The machine is very solidly constructed, and has a very high-quality feel to it.
 The machine is styled purposefully, but is also quite pleasing to the eye, with a rather stylish swoopy look to it.
-The keyboard uses high-quality keycaps with moulded in nomenclature.
+The keyboard uses high-quality keycaps with molded in nomenclature.
 The keyboard is made up of magnetically-activated microswitches, and has a nice feel to it.
 This machine is quite fast, with no operation consuming more than one second to complete, and the basic four functions giving apparently instantaneous answers.
 During calculation the display is blanked.